fabrimaz/FaceRecognition/README.md

-- #1 Dataset and algorithm exploration
+- #1 Datasets and algorithms exploration
-- #2 Algorithm 8 and 9 testing using found databases
+- #2 Algorithms 8 and 9 testing using found databases
 - #3 ...